splunk/splunk-sdk-javascript/examples/node/helloworld/README.md

 ### Files: [`apps.js`] and [`apps_async.js`]

-These files demonstrate working with the `splunkjs.Client.Applications` collection and `splunkjs.Client.Application` entity.
+These files demonstrate working with the `splunkjs.Service.Applications` collection and `splunkjs.Service.Application` entity.
 It will list all the apps, and for each one print its name.

 The only difference between the two files is that the latter uses the built-in